 We review applications as they arrive, looking for those who clearly align with the goals of our job postings.
 While we’re not looking for a perfect skills-match, we do hope to find candidates who show enthusiasm for our projects, tech stack, and mission.

-For technical roles, the next step in our interview process is a technical screening call.
+For technical roles, the next step in our interview process is a technical assessment.
 This helps us ensure that candidates moving forward have the level of technical proficiency needed to be successful in the role as we have designed it.
-Here are two recent examples of our technical screens:
+Here are three recent examples of our technical screens:

 - When searching for a product designer, we had candidates spend 60 minutes speaking with two members of our Product team via Zoom.
 The conversation covered previous design experience and core design competencies.
 We also asked each candidate to walk our team through a portfolio piece, explaining their design decisions and techniques.
 To prepare for this kind of conversation, consider walking a friend through some of your favourite portfolio works, and articulating why these pieces still connect with you.

-After these screening interviews, we invite candidates to our “onsite interview” (except now this is on Zoom, too!).
-We structure this interview in sections, having the candidate meet with a number of our Dyspatchios in groups of two or three.
+We want our candidates to meet Dyspatchios from the team they’re interviewing for, as well as folks they’ll work with from different departments.
+For candidates who have been successful in their manager call and technical assessment, we’ll arrange one or two more Zoom interviews, with the hiring manager and other folks you would work with closely.
 In one section, you’ll discuss your previous experience and projects, as well as your style of working.
 In another session you’ll meet with some potential co-workers to talk about how our team works and communicates, as well as our shared values.

 And that’s it!
 Hopefully seeing our end-to-end recruitment process helps you get ready for the conversations you may be having.
 Fundamentally, we want to get to know you, your interests and skills, and figure out how your previous experiences (professional or otherwise!) align with where we’re headed.